mnielsen/notes-on-writing/notes_on_writing.md

 > Fifty miles southeast of the Mexican city of Chihuahua is a dry,
 > bare mountain range called Sierra de Naica.

+# Danger words

+**Interesting:** A bad tic is to announce interestingness.
+This is a tic to which many academics and ex-academics (including myself) are
+  susceptible:

+> "It's interesting to consider..."

+> "An interesting example..."

+There are several problem with these common uses of "interesting".
+First, you're instructing the reader how they should feel, when you should instead be making them feel that way by your _interesting_ prose.
+Second, these uses are vague.
+What exactly is the interesting aspect of the subjects under discussion?

+The first example above can be rewritten as "Consider...".
+"Interesting" can be elided completely from the second example.

+The problem with "interesting" is when it's used because you lack confidence.
+It's announcing "hey, this next topic might sound boring, but I promise you, it's interesting".
+It actually subtly signals the opposite.
+It's telling the reader that the subject sounds boring.
+The solution is to _make_ it interesting from the start.